ErvieJohn/Red-Devops/README.md

 Team Name: Red Devops
 Members:
-  •Villareal, Ervie John T.
+ - Villareal, Ervie John T.
-  •Guerrero, Dodge
+ - Guerrero, Dodge
-  •Alcantara, Vher Jann
+ - Alcantara, Vher Jann
-  •Julaid, Alhadzri
+ - Julaid, Alhadzri

  Application Description:
- -This application contains the weaving patterns of the various Ifugao tribes.
+- This application contains the weaving patterns of the various Ifugao tribes.
 Instantly, the user can generate any design of their choice, then use it as a reference to any content on which they desire to place themselves.
-The customize feature allows the user modify any colors they want to use.
+The customize feature allows the user to modify specific design.

  App Guidlines:
  - Python Language